April 23, 2020 by Siobhan Climer

-Students across the country are starting off the school year powering on their laptops or tablets and opening the Google Classroom app.
-They’ll use the app throughout the year to write essays in Google Docs, store their data in the Google Drive, coordinate activities with Google Calendar, and manage communications with Google Forms.
+Students across the country are powering on their laptops or tablets and opening the Google Classroom app.
+The app helps students write essays in Google Docs, store data in the Google Drive, coordinate activities with Google Calendar, and manage communications with Google Forms.

 Jonathan Rochelle, Director of Product Management – Google Classroom, referred to his own children in a speech last year.
 In it, he said, “I cannot answer for them what they are going to do with the quadratic equation.
 I don’t know why they are learning it.
 And I don’t know why they can’t ask Google for the answer if the answer is right there.”